goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 5. ⋀xa. x ∉ FV (Y xa) ⟹ Y xa [x ::= u] = Y xa
 ```

-These can then discharged by the call to `auto`, which is another command that invokes the automatic solver, which tries to prove all the goals in the given context.
+These can then discharged by the call to `auto`, which is a command that invokes the automatic solver, that tries to prove all the goals in the given context.

-In comparison, in an Agda proof the proof objects are available to the user directly.
+In contrast to this, in an Agda proof, the proof objects are available to the user directly.
 Instead of using commands modifying the proof state, one begins with a definition of the lemma:

 ```{.agda}
 subst-fresh : ∀ x t u -> (x∉FVt : x ∉ (FV t)) -> (t [ x ::= u ]) ≡ t
 subst-fresh x t u x∉FVt = ?
 ```

-The `?` acts as a 'hole' which the user needs to fill in, to construct the proof.
-Using the emacs/atom agda-mode, once can apply a case split to `t`, corresponding to the `apply (induct t)` call in Isabelle, generating the following definition:
+The `?` acts as a 'hole' which the user fills in, by incrementally constructing the proof.
+Using the Emacs/Atom editor's "agda-mode", once can apply a case split to `t` (corresponding to the `apply (induct t)` call in Isabelle), generating the following definition:

 ```{.agda}
 subst-fresh : ∀ x t u -> (x∉FVt : x ∉ (FV t)) -> (t [ x ::= u ]) ≡ t